unarix/docloud/README.md

 # docloud
 Your documents everywere!

-doCloud is a platform for protection and search of digital documents; DOCloud allows:
+doCloud is a platform for search and save documents; it allows:
- - Upload text images, make OCR (if its possible)
+ - Upload pdf's or images and make the OCR (if its possible).
- - Read through AI and extract the metadata
+ - Read through machine learning and extract the metadata.
- - Store them according to CID
+ - Search them using machine learning with elasticSearch
- - Search them using AI with elasticSearch
+ - Store the data files according to CID.
- - Identify types of documents with AI
+ - Identify types of documents with AI (auto recognition)
- - Tag with custom metadata
+ - Tag with custom metadata (personal atributes)